P-benzoquinone reductase (NADPH)

-The 3 substrates of this enzyme are NADPH, H^{+}, and p-benzoquinone, whereas its two products are NADP^{+} and hydroquinone.
+The three substrates of this enzyme are p-benzoquinone. reduced nicotinamide adenine dinucleotide phosphate (NADPH), and a proton.
+Its products are hydroquinone and NADP^{+}.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on NADH or NADPH with a quinone or similar compound as acceptor.
 The systematic name of this enzyme class is NADPH:p-benzoquinone oxidoreductase.
-This enzyme participates in gamma-hexachlorocyclohexane degradation.
+This enzyme participates in the metabolism of 4-nitrophenol in a Moraxella species of bacteria.